 - History SL, HL

 - Chemistry SL, HL

 - Visual Arts

-Students can also choose one or two courses that GEVO does not offer.
+Students can also choose one or two courses which GEVO does not offer.
 In this case, the course is taught through an online tutoring agency under the supervision of our school.
-The online course offerings can be found on the IBO website
+The online course offerings can be found at https://pamojaeducation.com

 The CORE is a compulsory part of the degree for all students studying the full Diploma Programme.
 However, students can also choose individual IB subjects without studying the whole Diploma Programme.
 If so, they then study the subject as course students.

 A written essay of no more than 4000 words on a topic of the student's own choice from a subject of student's choice.
 This is a thesis similar to a thesis at university but written on a high school level.
 It is written in English over a period of about 1 year, and the student consults its content with the teacher

 The student must develop not only intellectually but also in other areas.
 Therefore, in the CAS program, he must give and complete various challenges in which student's creativity and physical activity are strengthened and the student also learns to notice who needs help with something and to provide that help.

 A course in which the student learns to question everything she or he sees and hears around him.
 At the same time, students also learn to work with information and evaluate its validity.
 They will also learn about the history of human knowledge and understanding.

 Partial IB programme